1993 amendments to the Constitution of Malaysia: Gomez Incident

 In later part of the year, two connected assault incidents involving members of the Johor royal family occurred.
 The first one occurred on 10 July 1992, when the second son of the Sultan Iskandar, the Sultan of Johor, Tunku Abdul Majid, hit a Perak hockey goalkeeper, Mohamed Jaafar shortly after a hockey championship match between Perak and Johor, supposedly having lost his temper when the Perak team won the match by a penalty stroke.
 The goalkeeper made a police report soon afterward which received attention from Parliament who pressured the Malaysian Hockey Confederation to issue Tunku Majid on 18 October 1992, a ban of five years participation in any national hockey tournaments.
 The Sultan, enraged by the decision issued to his son, exerted pressure on the state education department to issue orders to school hockey teams in Johor to boycott participation in national tournaments.
 The decision upset Douglas Gomez, a hockey coach, who criticised the education department for destroying the leadership and called for the resignation of all key office bearers of the Johor Hockey Association.

-The criticisms by Gomez made the Sultan angry, so he summoned Gomez to the palace on 30 November, where he was reprimanded and beaten by the Sultan, in front of his dumbstruck bodyguards, who are members of the Johor Military Force (JMF).
+The criticisms by Gomez made the Sultan angry, so he summoned Gomez to the Bukit Serene palace on 30 November, where he was reprimanded and beaten by the Sultan, in front of his dumbstruck bodyguards, who are members of the Johor Military Force (JMF).
 Gomez, who suffered injuries to his face and stomach, sought treatment at a private clinic the following day and subsequently filed a police report on 6 December, after receiving tacit support from the Malaysian Cabinet.
 The government-backed media, on its part, was swift to report on the incident.

 Governmental relations with the Sultan of Kelantan

 The party leader of Semangat 46, Tengku Razaleigh Tengku Mohd Hamzah, is a member of the Kelantan royal family and was held by high-esteem by the Sultan of Kelantan, Sultan Ismail Petra.
 Sultan Ismail Petra allegedly campaigned for Semangat 46 during the 1990 Malaysian general elections, which resulted in Semangat 46 as well as its then-coalition partner, the Pan-Malaysian Islamic Party (PAS) wrestling over control of the Kelantan's state government from the Barisan Nasional government.
 The Prime Minister of Malaysia, Mahathir Mohamad, expressed his unhappiness over the alleged royal support for Semangat 46, and was accused of violating the rule of political neutrality which was required by a constitutional monarch.

-In March 1992, customs officials revealed that Sultan Ismail Petra had owed the government RM$2.1 million in import duties after he had purchased a convoy of twenty Lamborghini Diablo cars that were directly flown in from London.
+In March 1992, customs officials revealed that Sultan Ismail Petra had owed the government RM2.1 million in import duties after he had purchased a convoy of twenty Lamborghini Diablo cars that were directly flown in from London.
 The Sultan firmly denied any wrongdoings on his part, and further issued a statement declaring support for the implementation of Islamic laws in the state by the PAS-led state government, which angered the BN-led federal government.